 AS A LEADING FIGURE IN PRIVATE EQUITY AND THE MAN BEHIND SEVERAL INSTANTLY-RECOGNIZABLE HIGH STREET BRANDS, LUKE IS ONE OF THE FEW ENTREPRENEURS WHOSE SPEECHES RESONATE WITH ONE-MAN-BAND BUSINESSES AND SUNDAY TIMES READERS ALIKE.

-As a former Chairman of Channel 4 and the current chair of the Royal Society of Arts, there are few after-dinner speakers to equal Luke’s credibility and breadth of experience.
+As a former Chairman of Channel 4 and the Royal Society of Arts, there are few after-dinner speakers to equal Luke’s credibility and breadth of experience.

 Luke has delivered talks in many formats, including after-dinner speeches, lunchtime salons, management off-sites, trade events, board briefings, motivational events and public seminars.